Image space definition#

 sagittal

-If the stack is sliced from the left side of the brain toward the right, the origin corresponds to the most left (l), superior (s), anterior (a) part of the brain, so the origin string is lsa.
+If the stack is imaged from the left side of the brain toward the right, the origin corresponds to the most left (l), superior (s), anterior (a) part of the brain, so the origin string is lsa.

 Voxel sizes#